AUDIE CORNISH, HOST:

 Meanwhile, the oil industry is launching an advertising campaign to keep billions of dollars in tax breaks.
 You might recall that the so-called supercommittee in Congress is racing to find places to cut more than a trillion dollars out of the nation's deficit by Thanksgiving.
 The oil industry fears that ending its tax breaks may be one way the supercommittee will decide to raise revenue.
 Jeff Brady reports, this has got big oil's lobbying machine working overtime.

-JEFF BRADY: If your U.S. Senator or representative is on the supercommittee, expect your local airwaves to be peppered with oil industry ads in coming weeks.
+JEFF BRADY, BYLINE: If your U.S. Senator or representative is on the supercommittee, expect your local airwaves to be peppered with oil industry ads in coming weeks.
 The basic message, higher taxes on oil companies don't make financial sense.